singular-gpispace/framework/README.md

 # Singular/GPI-Space Framework

 The Singular/GPI-Space Framework aims at massively parallel computations in computer algebra.
 It uses the computer algebra system [Singular](https://www.singular.uni-kl.de/) in conjunction with the workflow management system [GPI-Space](http://www.gpi-space.de/) developed by Fraunhofer ITWM.
-While Singular provides the user frontend and computational backend, the coordination of the computations is done with GPI-Space.
+While Singular provides the user frontend and computational backend, the coordination of the computations is done by GPI-Space.
 Parallel algorithms are modeled in the coordination layer in terms of Petri nets.

 The Singular/GPI-Space Framework has been used, for example, to determine smoothness of algebraic varieties, to compute GIT-fans, to compute tropicalizations of algebraic varieties, and to compute integration-by-parts relations for Feynman integrals in high energy physics.